 - take turns reading aloud or listening to audiobooks together

 Reinvigorating your homeschool approach may be as simple as taking a little of the pressure off of yourself as a homeschool parent.
-Subscribing to homeschool curriculum programs such as Time4Learning and Time4Writing that handle the lesson planning, grading, and record-keeping for you can take off a significant amount of the load you’ve been carrying.
+Subscribing to a homeschool curriculum program such as Time4Learning that handles the lesson planning, grading, and record-keeping for you can take off a significant amount of the load you’ve been carrying.

 Homeschool burnout can even be a positive thing if it has propelled you toward the realization that you don’t always have to “do it all.”
 The choice to educate a child at home means just that – – choice.
 So, choose a new homeschool approach that allows you to consistently make time for yourself, for fun activities, and for keeping your love of learning.